DSLFoundry/mps-docxgen/README.md

 To run these tests you have to set the path variable ${mps-docxgen} to the root of the project.

 To locate the actual and expected output, here are the path name conventions:
+(TODO: remove hard coded absolute paths to the solutions)

 actual = where the docx generator writes its output (not under version control)
 - absolute path to fixture solution `com.dslfoundry.docx.samples`